MarwanAlsoltany/gdpr-tools/README.md

 - `data-consent-original-{{ sanitizedAttribute:[href|src|srcset|poster|data] }}` e.g. `data-consent-original-src`:
     - The original value of the sanitized attribute, this is useful when an element contains more than one sanitizable attribute, the second and third data-attributes will be overwritten when the second attribute is sanitized.

-If want to name these attributes something else, you can provide custom names using the `\MAKS\GDPRTools\Backend\Sanitizer::$attributes` static property:
+If you want to name these attributes something else, you can provide custom names (name translations) using the `\MAKS\GDPRTools\Backend\Sanitizer::$attributes` static property:

 ```php